 SELECT YEAR('2018-10-22 01:09:22');

-Let us see another example of MySQL Year function.
+Let us see another example of the MySQL Year function.
 Here, we are extracting Year from the current date and time returned by the Now() function.

 The following query show what happens when we try to extract the year from a date or date and time in string format.

 SELECT YEAR(NOW() + 5);